Field Yates

-Field Minister Yates (born April 23, 1987) is an American sportswriter and analyst, who currently serves as an NFL Insider at ESPN where he provides NFL and fantasy football insight.
-A graduate of Wesleyan University, where he was two sport athlete, and a former member of the Kansas City Chiefs coaching staff, he has worked at ESPN since 2012.
+Field Minister Yates (born April 23, 1987) is an American sportswriter and analyst, who is an NFL Insider at ESPN where he provides NFL and fantasy football insight.
+A graduate of Wesleyan University, where he was a two sport athlete, and a former member of the Kansas City Chiefs coaching staff, he has worked at ESPN since 2012.

 Early life

-Yates was born in Boston, Massachusetts on April 23, 1987.
-He attended Belmont Hill School and was a member of their football team.
+Yates was born in Boston, Massachusetts, on April 23, 1987.
+He attended Belmont Hill School and was a member of their football team and lacrosse team.
 As a tight end and linebacker, he was named to the All-Independent School League.
 He later attended Wesleyan University where he graduated with a degree in psychology.
 At Wesleyan, he was a member of the football team and lacrosse team.

 Career

 NFL

 Yates intended to pursue a career in either coaching or scouting football.
 His career was heading that way as he interned with the New England Patriots for four seasons during his high school and college years.
 With the Patriots, Yates worked in a variety of scouting and coaching duties.
 From 2009 to 2011, he worked for the Kansas City Chiefs in their scouting and coaching department.
 During his first year with the Chiefs, Yates worked as an in-house scout and soon after worked as an assistant to Head Coach Todd Haley.
 Yates spent games in the coaching box and charted defensive plays.